 Chart: Blood Alcohol Level Effect on the Body

-Factors That Affect Alcohol Removal Timeline
+Factors That Affect the Alcohol Removal Timeline

-The ease with which one becomes intoxicated can change based on their lifestyle and habits.
-For example, lack of sleep can cause a user to feel the effects of alcohol sooner than someone who got a full night of sleep.
+- Sleep.
+Lack of sleep can cause a user to feel the effects of alcohol sooner than someone who got a full night of sleep.

-Additionally, one should always drink water before, during, and after drinking alcohol.
-This slows the onset of hangover symptoms and may help lessen the effects of a hangover.
-The same concept applies to food; drinking alcohol on an empty stomach causes one to experience the effects sooner.
+- Whether alcohol was consumed with food.
+Drinking alcohol on an empty stomach causes one to experience the effects sooner.
 When your stomach is empty, there is nothing present to absorb the alcohol you are drinking.